dandenney/dandenney.com-eleventy/src/posts/front-end-dev/mixture-and-firebase-and-public-apis.md

 ---
+backgroundPost: "#1c2025"
+backgroundFooter: "#0d0707"
+colorLink: "#f16a1c"
+colorText: "#ffe47a"
+date: "2013-04-07"
+gradientTitle: "linear-gradient(135deg, #60323f, #de6c3a)"
+layout: layouts/post.njk
 path: "/posts/front-end-dev/mixture-and-firebase-and-public-apis"
-title: Mixture and Firebase and Public APIs
 summary: Playing with a cool tool
-date: "2013-04-07"
 tags:
   - front-end-dev
-layout: layouts/post.njk
+thumb: "posts/mixture-firebase.png"
+thumbAlt: "An illustration of a mad scientist experimenting with a mixture of fire and various chemicals, in the style of a sci-fi movie poster, viewed from a side-facing perspective --v 5 --ar 3:2"
+title: Mixture and Firebase and Public APIs
 ---

 ### I'm learning how to work with APIs and how to share via video